Considerations and Objectives for a Safe Multimodal Transportation System

 Multimodal safety is now a chief consideration of planning efforts as communities encourage recreation and active transportation by adding sidepaths, bike lanes, and trails.
-These amenities benefit communities by creating increased connectivity between neighborhoods, businesses, and parks.
-However, they also create conflict points at intersections that must be addressed during the design process.
-In this podcast, our transportation experts, Rich Voelker, PE, Mark Perington, PE, PTOE, and Brian Willham, PE, PTOE, PTP, discuss the critical components of multimodal transportation planning, including the concept of “complete streets”, ADA compliance, and user comfort.
+These amenities benefit communities by increasing connectivity between neighborhoods, businesses, and parks.
+However, they also create conflict points at intersections that must be addressed during design.
+In this podcast, our transportation experts, Rich Voelker, P.E., and Mark Perington, P.E., PTOE, discuss the critical components of multimodal transportation planning, including “complete streets,” ADA compliance, and user comfort.

-- Advisory Bike Lanes used for Rural Roadway Sharing (8:45)
+- Advisory Bike Lanes Used for Rural Roadway Sharing (5:37)

 Multimodal Planning by Corridor Classifications

 However, when we get to those points of conflict intersections that’s what always becomes a challenge.
-How we must treat that, so that we make sure both users start to become aware of each other again, and visibility is good and we minimize the conflict in the features as we put the corridors together.
+How we must treat that so that we make sure both users start to become aware of each other again, visibility is good, and we minimize the conflict in the features as we put the corridors together.

 Elements of Complete Streets

-I think Brian alluded to it.
 Sometimes you just can’t make it all fit within a certain corridor.
 It is important that we start from that point of all modes, but quite often it’s recognizing when it is okay to say we just can’t fit that in.
-It’s important we start from that point and ask the question of how do we do it?
+It’s important we start from that point and ask the question of how do we do it.
 It’s having a recognition that sometimes we just can’t accommodate everybody.

 We make sure to try to look at it in a bigger system approach, rather than just this street, this highway.
-I think that’s the key to it, is that we always start and ask ourselves, are we trying to accommodate all modes as best we can in a complete system?
-Then from there work in what can we get done?
+I think that’s the key to it is that we always start and ask ourselves, are we trying to accommodate all modes as best we can in a complete system?
+Then from there, work on what can we get done.